Brazil coach says Neymar rape allegation is personal matter

 “I know this is a personal matter and there needs to be time for people to judge the facts.
 I won’t allow myself to judge the facts,” Tite said.
 “What I can say to you is that I’ve been with Neymar for three years and in personal matters, between me and him, he is loyal and truthful.”

-A woman told Sao Paulo police on Friday that Neymar raped her in a Paris hotel on May 15.
-Neymar denied the allegation in an Instagram post.

-National team coordinator Edu Gaspar confirmed a police investigator visited the team’s training ground on Saturday to get information on the case.
+National team coordinator Edu Gaspar confirmed another police investigator visited the team’s training ground on Saturday to get information on the case.

 “The first thing I did was to get some legal help,” Gaspar said.
 “The idea is that the legal help is here to solve the case as quickly as possible so the athlete can be with a cool head for Copa America.”